XXzE3/Taxi-revenue-analysis/README.md

 Conducted a T-test to evaluate the relationship between payment and fare amount, testing the hypothesis that different payment methods influence fare amounts.

 ### Regression Analysis
 Employed linear regression to explore the impact of trip duration (calculated from pickup and dropoff times) and trip distance on fare amount as well as tip amount.
-Also created a regression model to help predict both fare amount and tip amount.
+Finally resulting in a regression model to help predict both fare amount and tip amount.

 ## Insights
 - Customers paying with card are considerably more than cash, clocking at 67.7% for card and rest for cash.